ewowi/StarDocs/docs/BasicsStarMod/Development.md

 ![image](https://github.com/ewowi/StarDocs/assets/138451817/31c591df-9241-49b6-aa71-1a7cd6282a89)

 * In case of a StarMod (Core) change, propagate the change downstream to StarModLeds.
-Git tree will typically look like( green is downstream, blue is uostream):
+Git tree will typically look like (green is downstream, blue is upstream):

 ![image](https://github.com/ewowi/StarDocs/assets/138451817/562978ff-1d97-4246-938f-501a19dfadec)